colin-mccarthy/tanzu_build/exercises/01_docker_push.md

 ```

-## Verify the image is in Harbor by viewing the repositories for the test project.
+## Verify the image is in Harbor by viewing the repositories for the test project 🔧

+Go to Projects and select the test project > then the ticket-function repository.

+You should now see your image present.